Mardi38/CoderGirl-2021/README.md

 #Greg did the advertising dataset.
 I used the stock prices to run the Feb23 notebook.

 #IMDB is just a file from a long time ago.

+#Checkpoint 5 is for my final project.
+I asked Aliya four questions.
+The related dataset is cleanmath.